dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/applying.md

 ***

-Script generation accepts the following two arguments in indicate which range of migrations should be generated:
+Script generation accepts the following two arguments to indicate which range of migrations should be generated:

 * The **from** migration should be the last migration applied to the database before running the script.
 If no migrations have been applied, specify `0` (this is the default).
 * The **to** migration is the last migration that will be applied to the database after running the script.
 This defaults to the last migration in your project.